Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Anurag Jain

 Good evening, sir.
 Congratulations on an excellent set of numbers.
-My question is, till now Radicook has developed all the brands in house across different categories within the spirit segment for Tequila, you have taken a markedly different.
-Approach in terms of, you know, how.
+My question is, till now Radico has developed all the brands in house across different categories within the spirit segment.
+For tequila, you have taken a markedly different approach in terms of how to tap the market.
+So what are the reasons driving the same.
+If you could throw some light on that.

 Abhishek Khaitan

 First of all, Radico has created all the brands organically.
-So even in tequila, it will be our brand which will created organically bottled in Mexico.
-So I think in radical, we are following the same policy because we know the art of creating brands and we always prefer to build versus buy.
-So I think we are following the same thing in the tequila also.
+So even in tequila, it will be our brand which will be created organically, bottled in Mexico.
+So I think in Radico, we are following the same policy because we know the art of creating brands and we always prefer to build versus buy.
+So I think we are following the same thing in tequila also.

 Anurag Jain

-So is there some other arrangement for the brand ownership or that would be also 47 and a half percent only currently.
+Okay, sir.
+As per the press release, it shows that Radico will be holding a 47.5% stake.
+So is there some other arrangement for the brand ownership or that would be also 47.5% only currently?

 Abhishek Khaitan